emil10001/ejf.io/content/dev_blog/container_tomcat_graph_1.md

 +++
 date = "2016-03-06T10:30:04-08:00"
-draft = true
-title = "container_tomcat_graph"
+title = "Container Tomcat Graph - part 1"

 +++

+_Note: I wrote this post 3 years ago, and somehow forgot to publish it.
+It may contain incomplete sentences, and may be complete nonsense, I am not going to re-read it.
+Proceed at your own risk._

 For years, I've had this problem around cooking at home, which is sort of two-fold.
 First, I really don't like finding recipes and coming up with meals to cook.
 It's time-consuming, and when I'm digging through recipes, I get indecisive and overwhelmed with the number of choices, wasting hours a week.
 The other problem I have is that there are meals that I cook that call for me to buy some ingredient that the meal itself doesn't completely use and that I probably won't use again.

 I decided to build a tool to help me solve these problems.
 The tool will allow me to enter in recipes, it will store them in a graph database, and then it will traverse the graph to build a menu for the week for me.
 If there are recipes that call for uncommon ingredients that are somewhat expensive that won't be fully used, it should try to find other recipes that also use that ingredient, and prioritize surfacing those recipes.

+I wanted to write up my process, as I have had a lot of difficulty, just getting the basics off the ground.
+Especially with how many moving parts there are in this.
+Hopefully, if I decide to build another app with a similar stack, it'll be a little quicker with this guide.

+This blog post is going to take us through the very basics of building a Docker image that runs Tomcat.
+The next post will cover getting that image up to the cloud.
+From there, future posts will cover using AngularJS as a frontend, and adding in the Titan graph.

 Here are the technologies that I'm going to use to build this app:

 * [Google Container Engine](https://cloud.google.com/container-engine/)
 * [Gradle](http://gradle.org/)